jeremylong/musical-octo-carnival/README.md

 When run as part of the build of main the repository now has a `warning.md`.

 As the PR indicates, the "attack" was done in plain site.
-There are numerous was to mask the attack.
+There are numerous ways to mask the attack.
 The easiest would be to include a subverted dependency;
-one could even create a look-a-like/typo squated dependency to make it easier to introduce the code.
+one could even create a look-a-like/typo-squated dependency to make it easier to introduce the code.

 ### Act 2